 Need to quickly create a video?
-Free online video maker Flexclip will get the job done within minutes.
+Flexclip, a free online video maker will get the job done within minutes.

 Late last week, I was invited by PearlMountain Limited to review FlexClip, their new free online video maker.